jcarreira/simulator/README.md

 I have done some simple tests and results seem reasonable:
 1. increased average FCT in the scenario of many-to-one
 2. in big transfer fct close to theoretical maximum
+3. Have logged buffer occupancy in a single queue and observed the sawtooth (yay)

 Core stuff is in `coresim/`
 ---------------------------